Home

 BEAT Institute logoThe Built Environment Assessment Training (BEAT) Institute grew out of the recognition that environmental and policy changes are some of the most promising strategies for controlling obesity and improving diet and physical activity.

-A free online introductory course was developed to promote the variety of observational measures that can be used by researchers, students and practitioners to plan and evaluate changes to the built environment.
-The course explains how to assess streetscapes, parks and trails for physical activity and highlights some of the current built environment audit tools for the different landscapes.
+A free online introductory course was developed to inform interested users about the variety of observational measures that can be used by researchers, students and practitioners to plan and evaluate changes to the built environment.

 To contact the UPenn BEAT staff, email us.